Stock Market Crashes: Key Takeaways

-The market always changes and moves.
+The markets constantly change.
 There are bear markets, bull markets, corrections, and market bubbles.
 You have to adapt to learn to trade through it all.

 I don’t invest and hold long term.
 But I still watch the major markets, because three out of four stocks follow the market.
 Preparation is key so you can be ready to take advantage of any trading opportunity.

-I prepare my students for any market in my Trading Challenge.
-It doesn’t matter if the market’s making new highs or crashing like it did in March 2020.
-We find the best penny stocks to trade and take advantage of the predictable patterns.
+For the ultimate trading education — apply for my Trading Challenge.
+It doesn’t matter if the market’s making new highs or crashing.
+We find the best penny stocks to trade and take advantage of repeating patterns.

 Will we see the market crash in 2022?
 Let me know what you think in a comment below!